 You will note that it is more probable to have mascons in North Dakota, and that is the case.
 However, the Late Wisconsin/Mankato Drift area of Montana has its share of mascons, per Jeffrey Love, USGS.
 There is an abundance of glacial till all along the terminal edge of the Mankato Drift in Montana and North Dakota.
 And we have mascons here in Montana as well.

-In northeast Montana, glacial erratics tend to be left behind along the terminal edge of the Mankato Drift, and it is in this area where I have concentrated my survey work, recognizing that large stones with expansive surfaces would invite human expression ion forms of rock art.
-The first rock art I found in Mankato till was this marker on an erratic near the North Dakota border.
+The first rock art I found in Mankato till was this marker on an erratic boulder near the North Dakota border.
 As you can see, it also serves as a perch for local raptors.
 It was a propitious beginning to my explorations.
 I decided to carefully examine large erratics for more petroglyphs.
-Later, I would discover that I was looking with the wrong set of eyes, because the significant rock art was not on the stones, but was, in fact, the stones themselves, arranged in patterns by early people in several places.
+Later, I would discover that I was looking with the wrong set of eyes, because the significant rock art was not on the stones, but was, in fact, the stones themselves, arranged in patterns and often sculpted by early people.

 The Environment Then and Over Time